 What is surface zeta potential and how to measure it?

-The Zetasizer Nano has an optional Surface Zeta Potential cuvette, which can be used to help gain an understanding of the charge at interfaces .
-The surface zeta potential cell is intended for the measurement of the zeta potential at the surface of a flat material in an aqueous environment.
+The Zetasizer Nano has an optional Surface Zeta Potential cuvette.
+This kit can help gain an understanding of the charge at interfaces .
+Thus, the surface zetapotential cell measures the zeta potential at the surface of a planar flat material in an aqueous environment.

-The Zetasizer has been around for a few years, and the Zetasizer series now includes several models (90 degrees, backscattering, size and zeta, flowmode for chromatography detection, automated plate sampler).
-One of the unique accessories for the zeta potential capable models is the surface zeta potential cell.
-It is listed on our cell and cuvette options.
+The Zetasizer has been around for a few years.
+Subsequently, the Zetasizer series now includes several models (90 degrees, backscattering, size and zeta, flowmode for chromatography detection, automated plate sampler).
+One unique accessory for the zeta potential capable models is the surface zeta potential cell.
+You will therefore find it listed on our cell and cuvette options.

-What is the surface zeta potential and how can it be measured?
+What is the surface zeta and how can we measure it?

 Further zeta potential resources

-- User story: How to use the surface zeta potential cell kit (by Cornell University)
+- User story: How to use the surface zeta cell kit (by Cornell University)

 - How important is the refractive index of nanoparticles?